-But as you shall find out, not all certifications are reliable.
+But as will be unearthed, not all certifications are reliable.
 Some come with gross inconsistencies, while others are outright invalid.
 It all comes down to the issuer of the certificate.
 The more reputable the issuing company, the more consistent their grading reports.

 Hoge Raad voor Diamant was established in 1976.
 At the time, it was reputed as one of the world’s most reliable diamond grading laboratories.
-That’s primarily because their grading reports were always accurate and consistent with those from other famous institutions like the GIA.
+The primary reason was that their grading reports were always accurate and consistent with those from other famous institutions like the GIA.
 The company has upheld that reputation to date.
-HRD is presently headquartered in Antwerp, Belgium.
-The company has invested heavily in the city’s diamond wealth.
-For instance, the Antwerp World Diamond Centre (AWDC) is one of HRD’s chief shareholders.
+Presently headquartered in Antwerp, Belgium, the HRD has invested heavily in the city’s diamond wealth—the Antwerp World Diamond Centre (AWDC) being one of the HRD’s chief shareholders.

-Across various parts of Europe, an HRD-issued certificate is considered the GIA equivalent.
-That’s due to their accuracy and consistency.
-One reason why HRD reports are highly reliable is that the company complies with all the requirements in the International Rules for Grading Polished Diamonds, as are envisaged by the Independent Diamond Council.
-That means they follow globally-accepted best practices in all their diamond grading processes.
+Across various parts of Europe, an HRD-issued certificate is considered equivalent to a GIA certificate due to its accuracy and consistency.
+One reason why HRD reports are highly reliable is that the company complies with the requirements envisaged by the Independent Diamond Councilin the International Rules for Grading Polished Diamonds.
+This implies that they follow globally-accepted best practices in their diamond grading processes.

-In 1996, HRD became the first gemological laboratory to receive the NBN EN ISO/IEC 17025 accreditation.
-Such accreditation was never easy to come by, as it was dictated by very stringent laws designed for gem labs by the International Organization for Standardization (ISO).
+In 1996, the HRD became the first gemological laboratory to receive the NBN EN ISO/IEC 17025 accreditation.
+Such accreditation was never easy to come by since it was dictated by very stringent laws designed for gem labs by the International Organization for Standardization (ISO).

 How HRD Diamond Grading Works

-Like other diamond testing laboratories, HRD generally grades their diamonds based on the Four Cs.
-Each of the four elements –color, carat, cut, and clarity – is thoroughly evaluated.
-After that, the gemologists record their findings on the HRD report.
+Like other diamond testing laboratories, the HRD generally grades their diamonds based on the Four Cs.
+Each of the four elements—color, carat, cut, and clarity—is thoroughly evaluated, following which process the gemologists record their findings on the HRD report.

-When grading their diamonds, HRD uses a cut scale ranging from Excellent to Poor.
+When grading their diamonds, the council uses a cut scale ranging from Excellent to Poor.
 To carefully analyze diamonds based on cut, their gemologists thoroughly investigate the various aspects that constitute a diamond cut, namely, polish, proportions, and symmetry.
 Some diamond dealers often confuse a diamond cut with shape.
 A diamond cut refers to how the shape and polish influence the stone’s symmetry.
-It’s these three critical elements that HRD gemologists use to determine the overall cut of a diamond.
+These are the three critical elements that HRD gemologists use to determine the overall cut of a diamond.

-After doing away with cut, HRD experts proceed to the color.
-Essentially, color grading depends on the extent to which the stone is white or colorless.
+After doing away with the cut, HRD experts proceed to the color.
+Color grading depends on the extent to which the stone is white or colorless.
 The lab generally grades their diamonds using the standard color scale that ranges from D to Z. A D-graded diamond is the most colorless while a Z-graded diamond has noticeable color hues.

-Next, HRD evaluates the diamond’s clarity.
+Afterward, the HRD evaluates the diamond’s clarity.
 The clarity scale indicates whether the stone has any inclusions.
-Remember, these blemishes affect the overall quality of the diamond.
-The lesser the inclusions, the higher the diamond’s quality.
+It should be noted here that these blemishes affect the overall quality of the diamond.
+Therefore, the lesser the inclusions, the higher the diamond’s quality.

 HRD uses the following scale to grade their diamonds based on clarity.